rust-lang/cargo/src/doc/man/cargo-test.md

 ## DESCRIPTION

-Compile and execute unit and integration tests.
+Compile and execute unit, integration, and documentation tests.

 The test filtering argument `TESTNAME` and all the arguments following the two dashes (`--`) are passed to the test binaries and thus to _libtest_ (rustc's